5 Common Health Problems Among Equines And How To Prevent Them

 A horse’s body structure and activities can make it vulnerable to developing a degenerative joint disease that often afflicts humans: arthritis.
 As with humans, this disease is caused by worn-out cartilage.
 It also develops over time and impacts an equine’s movements, particularly along the joints.

 Your horse’s joints may look more prominent, indicating the presence of inflammation, for example.
 The horse may also suffer from lameness.
 Reducing the risk of equine arthritis involves proactive measures such as providing enough preparation and resting periods before and after an activity.
 Keeping your equine’s weight manageable and avoiding riding it constantly on hard surfaces or uneven ground is also necessary, particularly if you want to keep racing horse breeds in top shape.
-Supplements can also be used to help ease and/or minimise the severity of the condition.
+Supplements are useful to help ease and/or minimise the severity of the condition.

 1. Colic

 Colic is most often a symptom indicating digestive problems in horses.
 The causes may be minor, and adjustments to diet can be made.
 However, colic can also be fatal and more often than not requires treatment from a registered equine vet.
-Colic can be caused by, but not limited to, parasite infestation, accidental consumption of sand, too much feed immediately after exercise, stress and, in rare instances, other severe abdominal problems.
+Colic may be caused by parasite infestation, accidental consumption of sand, too much feed immediately after exercise, stress and, in rare instances, other severe abdominal problems.

 A painful abdomen is one of the most telling signs of this common equine health problem.
 Your horse may also become restless on the ground, roll/thrash around, sweat and turn to look at its abdomen frequently.
 Look out for if the horse has passed faeces and remove other feed from the stable area, including hay.

-As a preventative matter you may be advised to change the horse’s diet, this should be done gradually and under advice from a nutritionist or a vet.
-Preventative measures include, but are not limited to, abstain from feeding immediately after exercise, monitoring grass intake, regular parasite control, do not make hard and fast changes to a diet and minimise high sugar feeds.
+As a preventative matter, you may gradually change the horse’s diet, do this with advice from a nutritionist or vet.
+Preventative measures include abstaining from feeding immediately after exercise, monitoring grass intake, regular parasite control, do not make hard and fast changes to a diet and minimising high sugar feeds.
 Also, ensure that your equine doesn’t have oral issues by scheduling regular dental checks.

 1. Herpes Virus-1